Ngo-The-Trung/todo/README.md

 - Task accumulated hours should be recursive
 - Add date_finished
 - "Last-week" and "last-month" should be displayed by defaults for tasks
+- Ability to create tasks from a flat list